Summary: Memory Allocation

 cached within the program.

-Any uses of memory after a free
+Any uses of memory after a free call is invalid.

 const bytealloc : (sz:size -> byte#)